hugofloresgarcia/vampnet/README.md

 This repository relies on [argbind](https://github.com/pseeth/argbind) to manage CLIs and config files.
 Config files are stored in the `conf/` folder.

+# How the code is structured

+This code was written fast to meet a publication deadline, so it can be messy and redundant at times.
+Currently working on cleaning it up.

 # Usage

 ## Staging a Run